ichgowolf/ann/README.md

 # ann
-practice ann to check clint stay or leave probability based on data from Churn_modeling
+practice ann to check client stay or leave probability based on data from Churn_modeling.csv